 Some have correctly argued that the barriers to entry for many tech-centric businesses are low.
-This argument is particularly true for the Internet where rivals can put up a competing Web site seemingly overnight.
+This argument is particularly true for the Internet where rivals can put up a competing Web site or deploy a rival app seemingly overnight.
 But it's absolutely critical to understand that market entry is not the same as building a sustainable business and just showing up doesn't guarantee survival.

-Platitudes like "follow, don't lead" Nicholas Carr, "IT Doesn't Matter," Harvard Business Review 81, no. 5 (May 2003): 41-49. can put firms dangerously at risk, and statements about low entry barriers ignore the difficulty many firms will have in matching the competitive advantages of successful tech pioneers.
+Platitudes like "follow, don't lead" N. Carr, "IT Doesn't Matter," Harvard Business Review 81, no. 5 (May 2003): 41-49. can put firms dangerously at risk, and statements about low entry barriers ignore the difficulty many firms will have in matching the competitive advantages of successful tech pioneers.
 Should Blockbuster have waited while Netflix pioneered?
-In a year where Netflix profits were up seven-fold, Blockbuster lost more than one billion dollars.
+In a year where Netflix profits were up seven-fold, Blockbuster lost more than \$1 billion, and today Blockbuster is bankrupt.
 "Movies to Go," Economist, July 9, 2005.
 Should Sotheby's have dismissed seemingly inferior eBay?
-Sotheby's earned twenty-eight million dollars in profit in 2008; eBay earned \$1.7 billion.
+Sotheby's made \$96 million in 2010, but eBay earned over \$1.8 billion.
 Barnes & Noble waited seventeen months to respond to Amazon.com.
-Amazon now has over eight and a half times the profits of its offline rival and its market cap is thirty times greater.FY 2008 net income and June 2009 market cap figures for both firms: http://www.barnesandnobleinc.com/newsroom/financial_only.html and http://phx.corporate-ir.net/ phoenix.zhtml?c=97664&p=irol-reportsOther.
-Today's Internet giants are winners because in most cases they were the first to move with a profitable model and they were able to quickly establish resources for competitive advantage.
-With few because in most cases they were the first to move with a profitable model and they were able to quickly establish resources for competitive advantage.
-With few exceptions, established off-line firms have failed to catch up to today's Internet leaders.
+Amazon now has 32 times the profits of its offline rival, and its market cap is roughly 140 times greater.
+FY 2010 net income and March 26, 2011, market cap figures for both firms.
+Rival Borders has already declared bankruptcy.
+Today's Internet giants are winners because in most cases, they were the first to move with a profitable model and they were able to quickly establish resources for competitive advantage.
+With few exceptions, established offline firms have failed to catch up to today's Internet leaders.